A project by Emilio Martínez Poppe

 Speaking program and performance by the Municipal Employees Choral Ensemble.
 Light lunch will be served in celebration of the Memorial Day holiday weekend.

 A conversation on photography’s relationship to the public’s imagination of the urban landscape, local photographic history, and the diverse powers of representation.
-This talk will include Dr. Michelle Smiley and Smithsonian curator Dr. LaCharles Ward.
+This talk will include Dr. Michelle Smiley, Curator of Photography at the Library of Congress and Dr. LaCharles Ward, Curator of Photography and Film at the National Museum of African American History and Culture.

-Public Sector Office, a self-organized group of current and former public sector employees, will lead a workshop for local civil servants that reflects on each participant’s findings of eccentric and idiosyncratic artifacts in government offices.
-The workshop will be followed by a happy hour at a neighborhood bar.
+Public Sector Office, a self-organized group of public sector employees who collectively document uncanny government office spaces, will lead a workshop for local civil servants.
+The workshop will welcome reflection on each participant’s findings of eccentric and idiosyncratic artifacts in government offices, using the Civic Views photographic installation at City Hall as a jumping off point.
+Participants will have a chance to connect with one another across government bureaucracies and inspect the exhibit for tensions that arise in public sector spaces.
+The workshop will be followed by a happy hour at Drury Beer Garden.

 City Hall Serenade